educ8s/Python-GIF-to-Sprite-sheet/README.md

 # Python GIF to Spritesheet
- Convert a BW GIF image to spritesheet to be used on an OLED Display
+ Convert an animated GIF image into a spritesheet to be used on an OLED Display (Monochrome of Color) with CircuitPython.